 “These observations show that ALMA is capable of delivering transformational science, even with less than half of the full array in use,” says Ewine van Dishoeck of the Leiden Observatory, who has been a major contributor to the ALMA project for more than 20 years.
 “The incredible jump in both sensitivity and image sharpness in Band 9 gives us the opportunity to study basic aspects of planet formation in ways that were simply not possible before.”

 The detection of this “dust trap” solves a long-standing mystery: how dust particles around stars sum up to form planets, comets, and other rocky bodies.
 ESOcast 58 goes deep into the dust trap to explore how this comet factory works.

-The cause of the dust trap, in this case a vortex in the disc’s gas’, has typical life spans of hundreds of thousand of years.
+The cause of the dust trap, in this case a vortex in the disc’s gas’, has a typical life span of hundreds of thousands of years.
 Even when the dust trap ceases to work, the dust accumulated in the trap would take millions of years to disperse providing ample time for the dust grains to grow larger.